 Unfortunately, after looking for a "better price" or a more readily available puppy, many people unknowingly buy dogs from puppy mills.
 Sometimes it is because they were fooled by cute pictures on a flashy website or a very convincing argument from the pet store.
 The old saying "if it sounds too good to be true, then it probably is" really applies here.
 Play it safe and get your dog the responsible way: through an experienced and reputable dog breeder.
 Also, remember that there are plenty of purebred dogs and cute mixes in shelters and rescue groups.

 How to Avoid Supporting Puppy Mills

-- Never purchase a dog or puppy from a pet store (this does not include in-store pet adoptions that are run by legitimate pet rescue groups).
+- The Humane Society of the United States asks that people never purchase a dog or puppy from a pet store (this does not include in-store pet adoptions that are run by legitimate pet rescue groups).

 - Adopt your dog from a local animal shelter or rescue group.
 If you have your heart set on a particular breed, check out breed-specific rescue groups in your area.
 Always visit the facility and talk to the dogs' caregivers.
 Find out as much as you can about the dog's history.

 - If choosing to buy a purebred puppy from a breeder, obtain plenty of references and follow up on them.
 Research the breeder through the national and local breed clubs.
 Visit the home or kennel where the dogs live.
 Be sure to meet the mother dog (and father too, if possible).

 - Never purchase or adopt a dog from an online kennel/breeder without first visiting the facility.
 You should not need to buy a dog from such a distance that it would have to be shipped to you.

 - If you suspect you have found a puppy mill or otherwise inhumane dog breeding operation, contact your local authorities immediately (police, SPCA, Humane Society).